ollej/GoldQuest/appengine-web/README.md

 #### /api/loot ####
 The hero will try to loot killed monsters for loot.

- * gold - The amount of gold the hero found.
+ * loot - The amount of gold the hero found.
  * hero - Object, the new values of the hero
    * gold - Integer, the amount of gold the hero has looted.
+   * trap_hurt - Integer, the amount of health lost if there was a sneak attack.
+   * hurt - Integer, the total amount of hurt the hero has, if there was a sneak attack.

 #### /api/deeper ####
 Sends the hero one level deeper into the dungeon (and increases the hero's level as well).